 We cannot forget Anna.
 Everything we know about her also comes from today's Gospel.
-She is called a very old prophetess---tradition says she was perhaps 115 years old --- who never left the Temple, and prayed and fasted constantly.
+She is called a very old prophetess...tradition says she was perhaps 115 years old...who never left the Temple and prayed and fasted constantly.
 When she saw Jesus, she went on to tell everyone she too had seen God's promised Messiah.

-The lighted candles we held during the reading of the Gospel---the Candlemas part of today's Liturgy---are a reminder for us that Jesus is the Light of the World and compel us to remember Hypapante---The Meeting---between Jesus and Simeon.
-We are called to wait with the same patience Simeon and Anna showed---for our own .
-Hypapante---our own Meeting---the day Saint Paul tells the Thessalonian Christians all the Saints of God will be gathered up to meet the Lord in the air.
+The lighted candles we held during the reading of the Gospel...the Candlemas part of today's Liturgy are a reminder for us that Jesus is the Light of the World and compel us to remember Hypapante...The Meeting.
+We are called to wait with the same patience Simeon and Anna showed...for our own Hypapante...our own Meeting...the day Saint Paul tells the Thessalonian Christians all the Saints of God will be gathered up to meet the Lord in the air.

-Hypapante---The Meeting---it will be well worth the wait!
+Hypapante...The Meeting...it will be well worth the wait!